Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

-Here we summarize basic results of the JT gravity in \cite{Saad:2019lba} which is necessary for our physical derivation of the Masur-Veech type twist.
+Here we summarize basic results of the JT gravity in \cite{Saad:2019lba} which is necessary for our physical derivation of the Masur--Veech type twist.

-The JT gravity is the two dimensional dilaton gravity which appears in a model of $\mathrm{AdS_2/CFT_1}$ correspondence.
-In this gravity theory, the dilaton function plays a role of the Lagrange multiplier setting a hyperbolic constraint $R=-2$ for the Ricci curvature of bulk of the two dimensional surface.
+The JT gravity is the two-dimensional dilaton gravity which appears in a model of $\mathrm{AdS}_2/\mathrm{CFT}_1\!$ correspondence.
+In this gravity theory, the dilaton function plays a role of the Lagrange multiplier setting a hyperbolic constraint $R=-2$ for the Ricci curvature of a two-dimensional surface.

-From the physical duality conjecture of the $\mathrm{AdS_2/CFT_1}$ correspondence, it is found that the partition function $Z_{0,1}(\beta)$ of the JT gravity on the Euclidean $\mathrm{AdS}_2$ homeomorphic to a hyperbolic disk with a wiggly boundary is dual to the thermal partition function $\langle Z(\beta)\rangle=\langle\mathrm{e}^{-\beta H_{\mathrm{SYK}}}\rangle$ of the Sachdev-Ye-Kitaev (SYK) model on the boundary circle in the low energy limit which is described by the Schwarzian theory.
+From the physical duality conjecture of the $\mathrm{AdS_2/CFT_1}$ correspondence, it is found that the partition function $Z_{0,1}^{\mathrm{JT}}(\beta)$ of the JT gravity on the Euclidean $\mathrm{AdS}_2$ homeomorphic to a hyperbolic disk with a wiggly boundary is dual to the thermal partition function \smash{$\langle Z(\beta)\rangle=\langle\mathrm{e}^{-\beta H_{\mathrm{SYK}}}\rangle$} of the Sachdev--Ye--Kitaev (SYK) model on the boundary circle in the low energy limit which is described by the Schwarzian theory.
 On the boundary of the disk parametrized by a proper length coordinate $u$ in Figure \ref{fig:disk_wiggly} (left),

 the metric $g_{uu}$ and the dilaton field $\phi$ of the JT gravity obey the \emph{wiggly} boundary conditions below with a parameter $\gamma$: